 supermarkets.
 Aim to make around £1 a pint profit.

-While contacting local breweries, you might want to consider this
+While contacting local breweries, you might want to consider

 'Our "barrow o' booze" does well, with donated alcoholic bottles